bitfactory-software/anyxx/terms_and_definitions.md

 ###  implemented erased interface
 #### An object derived from an interface, with no additional members and where all members point to vaild functions.

-These funtion are filled by a templated constructor.
+These funtion are implemented via a templated constructor.
 The template parameter is called the **unerased** type.
-In this functions will "self" parameter be casted back to a pointer to the unerased type, and correct function for the "unerased" type wil be called.
-The default for the called function is a member function with the same name and signature as specified for the interface function.
-This behaviour can be cutomized in an **interface map** for the unerased type.
+In this functions is the "self" parameter  casted back to a pointer to the unerased type, and the correct function for the "unerased" type wil be called.
+The default for the called function is a member function with the same name and signature as the specified interface function.
+This behaviour can be cutomized in an **v_table_map** for the unerased type.
+[Tutorial](/tutorials/tutorial___1.md/#t4)

 ### virtual_void